MessaoudMohamed/jest-test/README.md

     Ran all test suites.
     ✨  Done in 1.28s.

-We should be `testing console log` pop up somewhere.
+We should be seeing `testing console log` pop up somewhere.
 Updating the jest configuration in `package.json` to include `"testEnvironment": "node"` instead of the default `jsdom` results in:

     yarn test v0.18.1
     $ jest